xfenv/stm32-stlink-cachyos-guide/README.md

 # STM32 Programming with ST-Link on CachyOS (Arch-based Linux) **[WIP]**

-This guide provides a practical, step-by-step workflow for setting up a basic STM32 development using an ST-Link debugger, STM32CubeMX for initial code generation, and VSCode for development.
-The goal is to provide required resources and help with the basic setup on Linux, while addressing common issues such as USB detection, permissions (*udev* rules), and ST-Link connectivity.
+This guide provides a practical, step-by-step workflow for setting up basic STM32 development using an ST-Link debugger, STM32CubeMX for initial code generation, and VSCode for development.
+The goal is to provide the required resources and help with the basic setup on Linux, while addressing common issues such as USB detection, permissions (**udev** rules), and ST-Link connectivity.

 ### Prerequisites
 This guide assumes:
   * basic familiarity with embedded systems (optional but helpful)
   * basic command-line usage (navigating directories, running commands)

+### Disclaimer
+  * All commands and configurations in this guide are provided as-is.
+You are responsible for any changes made to your system.
+  * If you are not familiar with the command line, you should still be able to follow along, but you should **always review and understand commands before executing them**.
+Running commands with elevated privileges (e.g. `sudo`) can modify system configuration and may have unintended consequences.

 ## Operating System

+### Arch-based systems
+This guide was tested on **CachyOS**, but it should work with little to no modification on other Arch-based Linux distributions as well, as they share the same package manager (`pacman`) and system structure.

+### Debian-based systems
+As there are differences in package installation, package names, and file locations (e.g. for udev rules), the exact steps may differ.
+However, the concepts and fixes presented in this guide should still translate well to Debian-based systems.

 ## Used Hardware

+The setup described in this guide was tested using the following hardware:
+  * **Debugger / ST-Link:**
+    [STM32 Nucleo-144 development board](https://www.st.com/en/evaluation-tools/nucleo-f767zi.html) (STM32F767ZI MCU), which includes an integrated ST-Link programmer/debugger.
+  * **Target device:**
+    STM32F103C8T6 MCU on a [Blue Pill development board](https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill.html).

+**Note:** This setup should also work with a standalone ST-Link and other STM32 MCU combinations that support SWD.

 ## Prerequisite Software